p2rkw/xf86-input-mtrack/README.md

 Whether or not to disable the entire trackpad when a palm is touching.
 Boolean value.
 Defaults to false.

-<a name="ThumbRatio"></a>
-**ThumbRatio** -
-The width/length ratio of what's considered a thumb.
-It is expected that a thumb is longer than it is wide.
-This tells the driver how much longer.
-Percentage represented by an integer.
-Defaults to 70.

 <a name="ThumbSize"></a>
 **ThumbSize** -
 The minimum size of what's considered a thumb.
 It is expected that a thumb